Church Commissioners: List of commissioners

-There are 33 Church Commissioners, of whom 27 make up the board of governors as the main policy-making body, with a further 6 who are officers of state or Government ministers.
+There are 33 Church Commissioners, of whom 27 make up the board of governors as the main policy-making body, with a further six who are officers of state or Government ministers.
 Board members are either elected by the General Synod of the Church of England, or appointed by either the archbishops or the Crown.
-The board of governors is composed of all of the commissioners apart from the First Lord of the Treasury, the Lord President of the Council, the Lord Chancellor, the Secretary of State for Culture, Media and Sport, the Speaker of the House of Commons, and the Lord Speaker.
+The board of governors is composed of all of the commissioners apart from the First Lord of the Treasury, the Lord President of the council, the Lord Chancellor, the Secretary of State for Culture, Media and Sport, the Speaker of the House of Commons, and the Lord Speaker.

-The 33 commissioners are as follows: